jlbradley1844/jlbradley1844.github.io/_drafts/replacement-theory.md

 responsibility to fix racism in this country, and the most tempting way to do this is to heap ridicule on the offendors.
-Like a lotta white guys, when I first saw the videos of the "Unite the Right" rally two years ago in Charlotte, where guys in golf club shuts changed "Jews will not replace us," I fantasized a robot army of actual replacements marching in and violently destroying them.
+Like a lotta white guys, when I first saw the videos of the "Unite the Right" rally years ago in Charlotte, where guys in golf club shuts changed "Jews will not replace us," I fantasized a robot army of actual replacements marching in and violently destroying them.
 Unfortunately while it would be fun to fill up a column full of such observations,